Azure/node-red-contrib-azure/README.md

 ## To save entity
 Ex: 'msg.payload' -> {"tableName": "name", "action": "I", "partitionKey": "part1", "rowKey": "row1", "data": "data"}

+- If you send data as JSON, the node will convert to String and save into Table Storage in a column named "data".

 ##To read entity
 Ex: 'msg.payload' -> {"tableName": "name", "action": "R", "partitionKey": "part1", "rowKey": "row1"}